Mursi's Brotherhood may pay price for Egypt currency fall

 After a 3.2 percent slide in the Egyptian pound's value against the dollar this week, some importers and shopkeepers say they are factoring in an even bigger decline and that the uncertainty will be reflected in steep price rises.

 In a country that imports much of its food, including basics such as sugar, tea and cooking oil, that will be keenly felt.
-Around two fifths of Egyptians live on the poverty line on less than $2 a day an d depend on state-subsidised staples such as bread to get by.
+Around two fifths of Egyptians live on the poverty line on less than $2 (1.23 pounds) a day and depend on state-subsidised staples such as bread to get by.

 Though the prices of state-subsidised basics will stay the same, the cost of other imported goods is about to go up, further stoking anger and resentment that is never far from the surface and increasing the potential for unrest.